digiltd/oh-rtd-test/Samples-Binding-Config.md

 * [How to get data from Kostal Piko solar inverter via HTTP binding](Samples-Binding-Config#how-to-get-data-from-kostal-piko-solar-inverter-via-http-binding)
 * [How to send commands to Telldus Tellstick](Samples-Binding-Config#how-to-send-commands-to-telldus-tellstick)
 * [How to get power on a TV connected to HDMI with exec binding and update the status automatically](Samples-Binding-Config#how-to-get-power-on-a-tv-connected-to-hdmi-with-exec-binding-and-update-the-status-automatically)

+### KNX basic configuration

+The openhab.cfg file

+- The easiest way of configuring a KNX binding is by connecting in ROUTER mode.
+To do so, enable this: `knx:type=ROUTER` .
+If you cannot use the ROUTER mode, set it to TUNNEL, but you must then configure the IP: `knx:ip=<IP of the KNX-IP module>`

+The items file

+The items may include the KNX group address to use them.
+They might be actively read by openHAB or not.
+They look like this:

+- `Number Lighting_Room_Sensor "Lighting in the Room [Lux](%.2f)"  <switch> (Room,Lighting) { knx = "<0/1/1" }`: This is a sensor item.
+It uses the 0/1/1 group address and openHAB will ask for its value periodically because there is a "<" sign before the address.
+It is a number item, called Lighting_Room_Sensor, and belongs to Room and Lighting groups.
+- `Switch Light_Room_Table  "Table Light" (Room, Lights) { knx = "<0/1/10+0/1/30"}`: This is a switch item that has two addresses. openHAB may responds to events in any of them, but may actively read the first one.

 ### How to send Date and Time from NTP to KNX